steven-midgley/project_one/README.md

 ## Exploratory Data Analysis (EDA)

+In this section, we present statistical summaries and visualizations derived from the flight behavior data.
+These insights help us understand key performance indicators related to flight operations.

 ### Key Insights from Flight Data
 - Add info here...
 (Summarize the key insights and trends found during your data exploration, such as peak delay times or busiest airports.)